Congratulations and good luck as you embark on a great life experience!

 NAFSA is an organization of individuals worldwide advancing international education and exchange.
 NAFSA serves its members, their institutions and organizations, and others engaged in international education and exchange and global workforce development.
 Check out the site here.

 For most international students, preparation for study in the United States has involved hard work and sacrifice.
-American life as depicted on television or in movies is not accurate picture of what you will find.
+American life as depicted on television or in movies is not an accurate picture of what you will find.
 Even when you think you know what to expect, there will be surprises.
 You will certainly encounter diversity.
 In the United States, there is no single type of national behavior, no one life style, no one culture.
 Individual differences, ethnic customs, regional traditions, the size and type of higher education institution – all these variables will affect your own experience of American life.

 This information is provided by Lanie Denslow, Mary Tinkham, and Patricia Willer from the U.S. Culture Series: Introduction to American Life, NAFSA – Association of International Educators 2004.